 - 4. Press right arrow (A) to select YES.
-Press SELECT (B). - TO CALIBRATE SELECT is displayed in upper line. - 5.
-Press right arrow (A) to scroll through the choices until SWATH COMPR HT is displayed on the lower line.
+Press SELECT (B). - TO CALIBRATE SELECT is displayed in upper line. - Press right arrow (A) to scroll through the choices until SWATH COMPR HT is displayed on the lower line.
 Press SELECT (B). - SWATH SENSOR CAL is displayed on the upper line. - SWATH UP TO START is displayed on the lower line.

-Figure 3.162: Swath Compressor Sensor Calibration
+Figure 3.158: Swath Compressor Sensor Calibration

-- 6. Press and hold button (B) to raise the swath compressor. - CALIBRATING SWATH is displayed on the upper line. - FORM UP and flashing HOLD is displayed on the lower line until the system has completed reading signal with swath compressor fully raised. - SWATH FORM UP DONE (with buzzer) is displayed on the lower line when complete. - SWATH SENSOR CAL is displayed on the upper line. - PRESS SWATH DOWN is displayed on the lower line.
+- 6. Press and hold button (B) to raise the swath compressor. - CALIBRATING SWATH is displayed on the upper line. - FORM UP and flashing HOLD is displayed on the lower line until the system has completed reading signal with swath compressor fully raised. - SWATH FORM UP DONE (with buzzer) is displayed on the lower line when complete.